AgileInstitute/labs-python-unittest/README.md

 Thanks to:

-Sung Hwang & Robert Howley for porting TestedTrek to Python
+* Sung Hwang & Robert Howley for porting TestedTrek to Python
+* William Pietri (@williampietri) <william-github.com@scissor.com> for pairing with me on the development and refinement of lab and workbook code.